 One of the best ways to build up your motivation is to turn the work into a competition.
-In the sales industry, a company usually will send out sales chart or weekly or monthly top sales to spice up the competition.
+In the sales industry, a company usually will send out sales charts or weekly or monthly top sales to spice up the competition.

 Of course, there will be prizes to win and there are rewards too.
-This is to encourage the salespeople in the company to work harder.
+This is to encourage salespeople in the company to work harder.
 This is an example of the classic “carrot and stick” method to boost employee’s motivation, it works to a certain extent.

 You can apply the same principle to boost your motivation as well.
 Make it a competition.
 Try to invite others into the game too.
 When the competition is on, everyone wants to win.

 32. Use the time-blocking technique to get things done